Ryan Hollins: Herbalife Gran Canaria (2016–2017)

 On December 5, 2016, Hollins signed with Herbalife Gran Canaria for the rest of the 2016–17 ACB season.

 On March 15, 2017, he was released from Gran Canaria due to disciplinary reasons, for having traveled to the United States, without permission and with the negative expression of the club.

 Auxilium Torino (2017)

 Three days after being released from Herbalife Gran Canaria, Hollins signed with the Italian club Auxilium Torino for the rest of the 2016–17 LBA season.

 Killer 3's (2018)

 In April 2018, Ryan Hollins was selected by Killer 3's with the ninth overall pick of the 2018 BIG3 draft.

 Aliens (2019)

 In 2019, Hollins spent the BIG3 season playing for the Aliens.

 3's Company (2021)

-In July 2021, Hollins joined 3's Company lead by coach Michael Cooper.
+In July 2021, Hollins joined 3's Company led by coach Michael Cooper.

 Triplets (2022–present)

 On May 25, 2022, Hollins was drafted by the Triplets with the sixth pick in the first round of the 2022 Big3 draft.